pramilajangid/ML-Algorithms-Python/README.md

 # ML-Algorithms-Python

-Machine learning algorithms: mathematically explained using LATEX, coded in Python(scratch+libraries)
+Mathematically explained algorithms using LATEX, coded in Python(scratch+libraries)

 <b>Names of files with code from scratch :</b> Algorithm-name.ipynb <b>(Plus here, explained algorithm with Latex)</b>

 <b>Names of files with code with help of libraries :</b> Algorithm-name-lib.ipynb

+<b>Names of the python scripts for specific algorithms :</b> Algorithm-name.py